 For some, a stopgap

 Many Irish people, who went on to settle in other parts of the UK, and even further afield in the USA and Australia, might have first travelled from Ireland to Scotland.
 This is why knowledge of these records can be very important if you are not having much luck with other sources.
-At this year's Who do you think you are? in Birmingham many who were tracing their Irish family history began by telling us that their ancestors had first emigrated to Scotland, before eventually settling somewhere else.

 Where to find records

 As civil registration of births, deaths and marriages became compulsory in Scotland in early 1855 sites like Scotland's People, Ancestry and Find My Past come into their own, providing access not only to civil records but census and parish records too.
 Some of these are also available on Family Search.
 Alongside these Scotlands People the official Scottish genealogy resource offers a means by which you can search statutory and parish registers and census and valuation rolls by buying credits.
 Some record sets are also available to search for free.
-You an read their Getting Started Guide here.
+You can read their Getting Started Guide here.

 For a good overview, researchers should definitely take a look at the National Archives of Scotland Research Guides HERE

 These will tell you about the specific family history holdings of the Archives and show what records are useful for researching people and what are more useful in researching a place.
 For instance, in their Emigration Records Section they list some details of emigration schemes to Canada and show in their Coal Mining Records the guides available for those hoping to research the coal mining companies and other aspects of the industry.

 Interestingly newspaper archives also provide a good background not only into the lives of the Irish workers but the work itself.
 The Glasgow Observer obituaries for example, and other newspapers that are available at the National Library of Scotland and some commercial websites, serve as a reminder of the hard work undertaken by many of those who left Ireland: